glasgowneuro/AttysECG/README.md

 ## Plot and inspect the recorded ECGs

-Click on the screenshot to go to the ECG viewer.
+Click on the screenshot to enter the ECG viewer.

 [![alt tag](plotter.png)](https://glasgowneuro.github.io/AttysECG/)